-All HE programmes produce an annual self-evaluation document (SED), and include a breakdown of the data so that analysis can be carried out in relation to access and participation.
-An annual College HE SED is produced, that includes evidence from all HE courses, and the College Governors have oversight of this document.
+All HE programmes produce a Programme Plan, and include a breakdown of the data so that analysis can be carried out in relation to access and participation.
+An annual College HE report is produced, that includes evidence from all HE courses, and the College Governors have oversight of this document.